sieckert/Eckert_et_al_2022_FrontEcolEvol_RMarkdown/README.md

 ---

-The data behind these RMarkdown documents is hosted in the Zenodo repository with the following doi: [10.5281/zenodo.6388135](https://www.doi.org/10.5281/zenodo.6388135)
+The data behind these RMarkdown documents is publicly accessible in the Zenodo repository via the following doi: [10.5281/zenodo.6388135](https://www.doi.org/10.5281/zenodo.6388135).
+The RMarkdown documents are connected with the Zenodo deposition via the following doi: [10.5281/zenodo.6406884](https://www.doi.org/10.5281/zenodo.6406884).

 ---